deepdivewithai/deepdivewithai/README.md

 Here are some details about my background and interests that can provide insights into my professional profile.:

-Bit'bout myself: I am a highly motivated and detail-oriented individual with a passion for continuous learning and self-improvement.
-I am a quick learner.
+Bit'bout myself: I am a highly motivated and detail-oriented with a passion for continuous learning and self-improvement and I am a quick learner.

 🔭 I’m currently working on building a natural language processing model to predict customer reviews for a telecom company.